rodrigueslazaro/ralklen/content/Weaving/Balancing Weaves.md

 Balancing Sal with Xenir can be done if the weaver also wishes to increase the weight of the creature.

-### Sal and demons
+### Sal and divines

-Similar rules to those detailed in the section [[#Deik and gods]] apply for Sal, including the care not to feed or to feed divines if the weaver so wishes, and the acquiring of a [[Classes of Divines|follower divine]].
+Similar rules to those detailed in the section [[#Deik and divines]] apply for Sal, including the care not to feed or to feed divines if the weaver so wishes, and the acquiring of a [[Classes of Divines|follower divine]].